 Santorini, a pearl in the necklace of the Greek islands, was formed due to volcanic activity in prehistoric times.
-Also, a huge eruption in the Late Bronze Age struck this area and created the myth of Atlantis.
 The latest indications of volcanic creativity are the two nearby islands – Palea and Nea Kameni.
-Dark rocks, blue sea, and the dazzling white houses – create an extremely photogenic tourist destination.
+Dark rocks, blue sea, and the dazzling white houses – create a very photogenic tourist destination.

 The rich history of Santorini is evident in two archaeological sites – Akrotiri, revealing the remains of the ancient Thera, and the ancient Greek city of Mesa Vouno.
 In the island’s main village of Thira (Fira) you can find the Museum of Thera, as well as the Archaeological Museum, Folklore Museum… On a tour of the many island villages, you will find more than 250 religious buildings, built in a very creative and eclectic way, as most of the architecture on this beautiful island.

-If you are a “night owl”, the local bars are open until 2 or 3 o’clock in the morning and nightclubs offer summer fun well into the early hours of the morning.
+If you are a night owl, the local bars are open until 2 or 3 a.m. and nightclubs offer summer fun well into the early hours of the morning.
 Music, dancing, socializing, romantic walks… It is said that love comes through the stomach, and tourist destinations are well known for their exquisite delicacies – always high on the priority list, because who can resist a delicious culinary delight.
 The cuisine of Santorini is based on local ingredients.
 In more than three hundred restaurants you can sample local specialties such as croquettes of tomatoes, fresh goat cheese salad with capers, “fava” puree… There is also the acclaimed candy, made of cheese and honey – “melitinia“.
 For the complete experience, try the local white wine, “Tsikoudia” (grape brandy), dessert wine “Vinsanto“ and the popular Greek summer drink – ice coffee. “Καλωσόρισμα!”
 (Welcome!) i “Καλή όρεξη!”
 (Bon appetit!).